Learn-Write-Repeat/Open-contributions/Trivedh_Jupyter_Tutorial.md

 <p>The two terms to get familiar with are:<br>
 <ol><li>Cells: Cell is an input ccontainer for the code to be executed and to display the text in the notebook.</li>
 <li>Kernel: Kernel is a computational engine that executes the code in a notebook document.
 It computes the code in the file</li></ol>
-<p>Cells are mainly of two types:<br>
+<p>Cells are of four types:<br>
 <b>Code cells</b> contain the code to be executed.<br>
 <b>Markdown cells</b> contain text which should not be considered as a code in the document.
 It displays the text which can be formatted using markdown language.
-A normal cell can be converted
-into markdown cell from cell menu on the top.
+A normal cell can be converted into markdown cell from cell menu on the top.
 Example pics of markdown and normal cell.<br>

+<h2>How to run the cells</h2>
+<p>Initially the Jupyter notebook will have only a single cell.
+A user can give his code in the first cell and check whether everything is working fine or not.
+To run a particular cell, click on the cell type in the code and click on the <i>Run</i> to execute the cell code.</p>
+<h3>Example:</h3>
+<i>print('Hello world, this is jupyter')</i><br>
+ex pic
+<p>Multiple cells in the code helps the user to fragment the code and check its execution seperately.
+You could notice that on the left side a square bracket after the word <i>In</i>.The square braces will auto fill with a number that indicates the order that you ran the cells.
+If you run the cell for the first time, the square bracket will be filled with 1.
+If you run the same cell again it changes to 2 as shown below.</p><br>

+ ex pic <Br>

+<h2>Menu bars on the top of the File</h2>
+<ol><li>File:<p> In the file menu you can create a new notebook file, open an existing file, save the new file created, make a copy, and the other important feature is Save and Checkpoint.
+You can set a checkpoint so that you could roll back to that point.</p></li>
+  <li>Edit:<p> In the edit menu you can <i>cut</i>,<i>copy</i>,<i>paste</i> or <i>delete</i> the cells.
+You can also split,merge or move cells up and down and many more.</p></li>
+  <li>View:<p> The View menu is useful for toggling the visibility of the header and toolbar.</p></li>
+  <li>Insert:<p> The Insert menu is useful  toggling the visibility of the header and toolbar.</p></li>